2026 Rankings — Updated July 2026

 What It Does Well

-• Sport-specific visualization prompts
+• Sport-specific visualization prompts — better than generic apps

 What's Missing

-• Limited baseball content
+• Limited baseball-specific content depth

-• Basic audio quality
+• Basic audio quality limits immersion

-• No game scenario training
+• No game scenario training or IQ development

 The Verdict: